dobairoland/ZyEHW/README.md

 1. Development board with Zynq-7000 AP SoC.
 ZyEHW was tested on a [Zedboard](http://www.zedboard.org).
-You will need to connect your board with your computer through a serial terminal program.
+You will need to connect your board with your computer and setup a serial terminal program.
 Please read the Zedboard Getting Started Guide in order to learn how to do that.

 1. The latest version of [Xilinx](http://www.xilinx.com) Vivado Design Suite.